Relintai/pandemonium_engine_docs/usage/best_practices/project_organization.md

 Ignoring specific folders
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To prevent Godot from importing files contained in a specific folder, create
+To prevent Pandemonium from importing files contained in a specific folder, create
 an empty file called `.gdignore` in the folder (the leading `.` is required).
 This can be useful to speed up the initial project importing.